-This course is designed to cover 1) current issues in food supply chain including security and safety in domestic and international food industry, 2) various food safety control systems, 3) principles of HACCP and FSMA Preventive controls.
+This course covers 1) current issues in food supply chain including security and safety in domestic and international food industry, 2) various food safety control systems, 3) principles of HACCP and FSMA Preventive controls.
 The course also provides hands-on practice in developing a food safety plan.